Joshuajaeger/Joshuajaeger.github.io/_news/announcement_6.md

     ---

 <a href="https://doi.org/10.1111/add.16104">DOI: 0.1111/add.16104</a>
-(So sorry for the fkn paywall.
-Just message me and I'll send it.)

 **Aims**
 For the first time in a clinical sample with alcohol use disorder (AUD), this study compared the effects of two versions of alcohol-specific inhibition training (Alc-IT) on drinking outcomes and on experimental parameters assessing two possible working mechanisms: stimulus devaluation and inhibitory enhancement.